ConnectedLib/connectedlib10/modules/youth-development/section-2-2.md

 - Friendships form with people perceived to be similar.
 Tweens often form friendships with people of the same gender or age, or who participate in the same activities.
 - Friends are instrumental.
 A friend is someone to share activities with.
 - Cliques begin to emerge.
 Cliques help tweens form their identities.
 Group membership means shared attitudes, beliefs, and values.
-Cliques provide identification and validation, starting to erode parents’ roles as the main authority figures.’
+Cliques provide identification and validation, starting to erode parents’ roles as the main authority figures.
 - Social aggression surfaces.
 Around age 12, popularity hierarchies develop as tweens begin to compare themselves to social standards.
 Bullying begins as youth become concerned with defining who is “in” or “out” of the group.